Jeff Goldblum biography

 In 1986, he had his first hit movie with David Cronenberg's terrifying sci-fi horror film The Fly (1986), playing a driven scientist whose research turns him into a gruesome mutant.
 His co-star was his then-wife Geena Davis, whom he met while they were on the set of the comedy thriller Transylvania 6-5000 (1985).
 The couple divorced in the early '90s and Goldblum then began a relationship with actress Laura Dern that broke up in the mid-90s.
 In 1989, Jeff made a favorable transatlantic impression in the British romantic comedy The Tall Guy, playing a perpetually unemployed actor who is cast as the lead of a musical about the Elephant Man.

-The veteran actor can most recently been seen in the action sequels Independence Day: Resurgence (2016), and Thor: Ragnarok (2017).
+The veteran actor was most recently seen in the action sequels Independence Day: Resurgence (2016) and Thor: Ragnarok (2017), as well as Hotel Artemis (2018) alongside Jodie Foster.

 Jeff currently lives in Los Angeles.